AflahZul/advanced-data-engineering-snowflake/README.md

 #### How to use this repo throughout the course:

+[Notes](advanced-data-engineering-snowflake/blob/main/Notes.md) - A note summary on corresponding advanced DE in Snowflake

 To successfully follow along with the instructor during the course, you'll need to make use of the code in this repo.
 To follow along, you can either:

 * Keep the URL to this repo handy, so that you can easily find and use any code referenced by the instructor during the course